 This proxy card, when properly executed, will be voted in the manner directed herein.
-If no direction is made but the card is signed, this proxy card will be voted "FOR" each of the nominees for director named in Proposal No. 1, "FOR" Proposal No. 2 and "FOR" "3 YEARS" on Proposal No. 3.
+If no direction is made but the card is signed, this proxy card will be voted "FOR" each of the nominees for director named in Proposal No. 1 and "FOR" Proposals No. 2 and 3.
 If any other matter is properly presented at the Annual Meeting of Shareholders, this proxy will be voted in accordance with the judgment of the persons appointed as proxies.